Home » Our School » Exam results and performance data » Exam Information

 You will already have been following the GAP plan and should have a sound revision plan in place.
 You may also have already have drawn up a timetable, outlining when you will study, if not, do so now!
 Allow yourself a little time for relaxation and social activities and having decided on your timetable, stick to it!

-Last minute revision will not produce sound results
+Last minute revision rarely produces sound results.

 If anything occurs that may impair your ability to sit an exam, (e.g. a broken arm) you must give as much notice as possible in order for us to make arrangements for you to continue with your exams.